Han-Ho H2 Hub – Feasibility Study

 Land options for the hydrogen and ammonia production facilities are under review.

-The project was awarded AUD$2.42 million in grant funding under the Federal Government’s Regional Hydrogen Hubs Program – Hub Development and Design funding stream to support a feasibility study.
-The feasibility study is expected to be completed in April 2024.
+The project was awarded AUD$2.42 million in grant funding under the Federal Government’s Regional Hydrogen Hubs Program – Hub Development and Design funding stream to support a feasibility study, now completed.